 Pre-heat your oven to 305 degrees.

-You will begin this recipe by combining your lamb seasonings (Himalayan pink salt, organic ground white pepper, garlic powder, and oregano).
+You will begin this recipe by combining your lamb seasonings (sea salt, organic ground white pepper, garlic powder, and oregano).
 Season your leg of lamb evenly on both sides.

 On the stovetop, heat your dutch oven pot to high heat.
 Add a tablespoon of cooking oil and sear both sides of the lamb for 3 minutes.
 Once seared, remove it from the dutch oven and set it to the side.